gyorokpeter/puzzle_solutions/aoc/2024/day17.md

 ```q
     nodes:update b2:b1<>\:outMask from nodes;
 ```
-We add another column with the offset caluclated by combining the current position with the one calculated from the first XOR:
+We add another column with the offset calculated by combining the current position with the one calculated from the first XOR:
 ```q
     nodes:update offset:pos+2 sv/:b1 from nodes;